finos/zenith/primers/artificial-intelligence/README.md

 ﻿---
 id: artificial-intelligence
-title: "Artificial Intelligence Primer: Introduction to the Subject"
+title: "Artificial Intelligence Primer"
 ---

-## Artificial Intelligence Primer: Introduction to the Subject
+## ntroduction to the Subject

 ### Introduction to Artificial Intelligence
 Definition and Overview\